jonathanharrell/cjarellano-v2/content/posts/company-nothing-to-do-with-all-to-do-with-her.md

 For all its savvy updates, the show still has its heels dug into 1970.
 I wish Bobbie was given more opportunities to explore all the options she *really* has at her disposal in 2022.
 But at that point, I think I'd be asking for a different show altogether - one that could have her seriously consider polyamory, or freezing her eggs, or finding true joy in being single.

-"Bobby becomes Bobbie" deprives the show of some things.
+"Bobby becomes Bobbie" also deprives the show of some things.
 The "Ladies Who Lunch" scene is defanged of its Oedipal bite.

 ![](/static/img/company_screen-shot-2022-04-24-at-10.21.49-pm.jpg)